Baia

-Baia (Baja, Stadt Molde, or Moldenmarkt; Moldvabánya; Civitas Moldaviae) is a commune in Suceava County, in the historical region of Western Moldavia, northeastern Romania with a population of 6,793 (2002 census).
+Baia (Baja, Stadt Molde, or Moldenmarkt; Moldvabánya; Civitas Moldaviae) is a commune in Suceava County, in the historical region of Western Moldavia, northeastern Romania with a population of 7,261 as of 2021.
 It is composed of two villages, namely Baia and Bogata.
 Located on the Moldova River, it was one of the earliest urban settlements in Moldavia.

 Name

 The Romanian baia and Hungarian bánya both mean "mine".
 Archeologists found traces of iron slag and coal, but only for a brief period before 14th century, before the arrival of the colonists.
 It is possible that it derives from the term Bania (from Ban, a political leader).
 Baia was mentioned for the first time in the Nestor chronicle under the name Bania.

 Another name of the settlement was Târgul Moldovei which means "the market of Moldavia", referring to the Moldova River.
 Its Hungarian name was Moldvabánya, "the Moldova mine".
 It also had a Latin name, Civitas Moldaviae which was found on an early seal of the city.